- Catch a CAT

 - Develop a public involvement and outreach plan that emphasizes customer orientation and provides CAT with insight into the public’s issues, needs and opinions;

-- Coordinate the TDP short-range strategic planning perspective with the Metropolitan Planning Commission’s (MPC) long-range transportation plans (e.g., their Total Mobility Plan) as well as various local government mobility initiatives;
+- Coordinate the TDP short-range strategic planning perspective with the Metropolitan Planning Commission’s (MPC) long-range transportation plans (Total Mobility Plan) as well as various local government mobility initiatives;

 - Develop goals, objectives and strategies resulting from all task activities and analyses, including both peer and trend analyses of CAT;